fivestars/gittools/modules/hooks/README.md

     ...hook contents...

 This will cause the hook to fail if the parallel config value is set to anything but 1.

+When running hooks in parallel, their output will be bufferred until they complete.
+Each hook's output will be displayed in the order in which they finish.

+## Sequential hooks ##
+If you opt to run your hooks sequentially, their output will be displayed immediately.
+By default, once any hook fails, it exits immediately and no other hooks will be run.
+You may configure it such that other hooks will continue to run even after an earlier failure.
+There are two config settings to control this behavior:

+    git config --bool hooks.continue <true|false>
+    git config --bool hooks.<standard git hook name>.continue <true|false>

+The more precise setting will take precedence over the more general one.